News

 Spend a few moments praying for the people you know and love, for the world, for peace and for the relief of refugees everywhere.

-On the Third Sunday of Lent
+On the Third Sunday of Easter

-Praying for the Earth Wind energy
+Praying for the Earth Landscape and soil

 From the Diocesan Cycle of Prayer for the Church